Historical Apoplexy · State Legislative Adaptations · Louisiana

 (2) The Legislature finds that:

-billion reflect a fiscal architecture heavily influenced by oil
+reflect a fiscal architecture heavily influenced by oil and

 related economic activity.
 When oil prices decline, Louisiana's

-budget collapses.
-Building a state budget on extraction revenue
+budget contracts.
+A state budget built on extraction revenue

 (b) Division I reduces state expenditure on SNAP administration,